This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 We can’t wait to see you.

-Our formal gardens need a well-deserved rest over the winter months, so these tours are your chance to get to know a different side of Sissinghurst.
 The tours run on the hour from 11am-3pm, with the last tour at 3pm.
 There’s no need to book, and normal admission applies.
 Please meet at the Old Dairy coffee shop.

 If you want to enjoy a good view with food grown and reared only a few feet away, then visit us in December for a festive lunch.
 Two or three courses with coffee and mince pies are available or you can enjoy individual courses if you don't have much time.